hamzaaitbrik/RedditDMBot/README.md

 18012022: I ran some bots that resulted in Reddit changing the structre of some of their web pages, BotV3.0.py is the up to date version.<br/>

 # How to use
+0 - Have Python and Pip installed.
+Clone this repository.
+Run pip install -r r.txt<br/>
-1 - Add an account to account.py
+1 - Add an account to account.py<br/>
 2 - Change the variables that needs to be changed in variables.py<br/>
 3 - Run fillUsernames.csv.py to get usernames into usernames.csv, or fill it yourself (:<br/>
 4 - Run py.py